Thule T2 Pro XT

 One of the big perks of platform-style hitch racks is how easy they are to use, and the T2 Pro XT is a shining example of that.
 Loading and unloading bikes is a breeze, taking no more than 10 seconds per bike (yes, we timed it).
 We also found the ratcheting arms to be very user-friendly: simply place the bike on the rack, lift the arm up and over the front wheel, then pull down on the handle until it cinches on the tire.
 The rear strap is equally intuitive: after the front wheel is secure, simply loop the strap over the tire and pull down.
 Despite heavy use and concerted attempts to find flaws in the design, we have no criticisms to report here.

 In terms of weight capacity, the T2 Pro XT is able to handle two 60-pound bikes, which is the same or better than the competition.
 We don’t recommend following our lead, but we did test the limits of the rack with two electric bikes, each weighing around 65 to 70 pounds.
 We only transported them about 60 miles total, but we didn’t notice anything concerning and the rack seemed to handle the additional weight with ease.
-The only negative part of the experience was awkwardly lifting the bikes up and onto the rack by myself, a task definitely intended for two people (for e-bike users, a rack like the Thule EasyFold XT 2 includes deployable ramps).
+The only negative part of the experience was awkwardly lifting the bikes up and onto the rack by myself, a task definitely intended for two people (for e-bike users, it might be worth checking out a rack like the Thule EasyFold XT 2, which includes deployable ramps).

 As expected from a high-end rack like the T2 Pro XT, Thule didn’t skimp on quality materials.
-It’s easily one of the heaviest-duty racks we’ve used and noticeably more rugged than the Yakima Dr.Tray, which is $49 more expensive.
+It’s easily one of the heaviest-duty racks we’ve used and noticeably more rugged than the Yakima Dr.Tray, which costs only $21 less.
 Build-wise, the T2 Pro XT’s metal frame is stout, and its plastic cradles and smaller parts feel just as burly.
 In fact, the only platform model that outdoes the Thule in the durability department is 1Up USA’s Heavy Duty Double with its all-metal construction.

 Throughout our two years of testing, we’ve only had one very minor (and easily repaired) issue with the T2 Pro XT.
-Namely, the tiny screw that holds the tilt lever handle in place came loose, so we simply put a drop of Loctite Threadlocker Blue 242 on the threads and it’s been problem-free for the last eight months.
+Namely, the tiny screw that holds the tilt lever handle in place came loose, so we simply put a drop of Loctite Threadlocker Blue 242 on the threads and it’s been problem-free for more than a year since.
 All in all, we’re confident in saying that although the T2 Pro XT may be pricey and relatively heavy, the long-term value of this rack is exceptional.
 It’s worth noting that we’ve experienced various durability issues with racks from both Yakima and Kuat, but not Thule.

 Weight always is a concern with bulky hitch racks, and Thule’s T2 Pro XT is on the heavier end of the spectrum at 52 pounds.
 However, this is pretty much on par with other top racks, plus it’s a result of all the quality metal and components in the build.
-For comparison, Kuat’s NV Base 2.0 comes in slightly lighter at 51 pounds, while 1Up USA’s Heavy Duty Double shaves off some weight at 46 pounds.
+For comparison, Kuat’s NV Base 2.0 comes in slightly lighter at 51 pounds, while 1Up USA’s Heavy Duty Double and Thule's new Helium Platform 2 shave off some weight at 46 and 43 pounds respectively.
 The only real standout in this category is Yakima’s Dr.Tray, which is impressively light at just 34 pounds.
 That said, weight-saving comes at a cost—namely, durability—and we would happily tote a few extra pounds if it means a longer lifespan.